2019 Monterey Grand Prix

 The 2019 Monterey Grand Prix was a sports car race sanctioned by the International Motor Sports Association (IMSA).
 The race was held at WeatherTech Raceway Laguna Seca in Monterey County, California, on September 15, 2019.
 This race was the eleventh round of the 2019 WeatherTech SportsCar Championship, and the seventh round of the WeatherTech Sprint Cup.

 Background

+International Motor Sports Association's (IMSA) president Scott Atherton confirmed the race was part of the schedule for the 2019 IMSA SportsCar Championship (IMSA SCC) in August 2018.
+It was the sixth consecutive year the event was held as part of the WeatherTech SportsCar Championship.
+The 2019 Monterey Grand Prix was the eleventh of twelve sports car races of 2019 by IMSA, and it was the last of seven rounds held as part of the WeatherTech Sprint Cup.
+The race was held at the eleven-turn 2.238 mi WeatherTech Raceway Laguna Seca in Monterey County, California on September 15, 2019.